LIONS FOUNDATION OF CANADA DOG GUIDES

-- Deer tick: As the name suggests, these ticks are commonly, but not exclusively, found on deer
+- Deer tick or Blacklegged tick: As the name suggests, these ticks, Ixodes scapularis,- are commonly, but not exclusively, found on deer.

-- Western black-legged tick: Ixodes pacificus ticks are typically found on the Pacific coast; they are one of the top carriers of Borrelia that causes Lyme disease
+- Western black-legged tick: Ixodes pacificus ticks are typically found on the Pacific coast; they are one of the top carriers of Borrelia burgdorferi that causes Lyme disease.

-- Ixodes angustus: It has no common name and can transmit Borrelia burgdorferi and Borrelia bissettii, which can cause lyme disease
+- Ixodes angustus: It has no common name and can transmit B. burgdorferi and B. bissettii, which can cause Lyme disease.

-- Lone star tick: It can transmit lyme borreliosis, Ehrlichia, tularemia and southern tick-associated rash illness (STARI)
+- Lone star tick: Amblyomma americanum ticks can transmit Lyme borreliosis, Ehrlichia, tularemia and southern tick-associated rash illness (STARI).

-- The American dog tick (or wood tick): These parasites can carry and transmit Rocky Mountain spotted fever as well as tularemia; distribution ranges from Saskatchewan to the Atlantic Provinces
+- The American dog tick (or wood tick): These parasites can carry and transmit Rocky Mountain spotted fever as well as tularemia; the distribution of the Dermacentor variabilis tick ranges from Saskatchewan to the Atlantic Provinces.

-- Brown dog tick: They’ve been shown to carry Borrelia and transmit Rocky Mountain Spotted Fever
+- Brown dog tick: Rhipicephalus sanguineus ticks have been shown to carry and transmit Rocky Mountain Spotted Fever.

-- Rocky Mountain wood tick: These terrible ticks can transmit Rocky Mountain spotted fever, tularemia and Colorado tick fever (a major cause of tick paralysis)
+- Rocky Mountain wood tick: These terrible ticks, Dermacentor andersoni, can transmit Rocky Mountain spotted fever, tularemia and Colorado tick fever; they are also a major cause of tick paralysis.